-We've curated a selection of creative solutions to create a living room TV scheme that you can be proud of, whether that be alongside statement artwork, disguised within a wall storage, or blending into a dark background.
+We've curated a selection of creative solutions to create a living room TV scheme that you can be proud of, whether that be alongside statement artwork, disguised within a wall storage, as part of your TV stand ideas or blending into a dark background.

 Living room TV ideas – provide a place for entertainment without sacrificing style

 For most families, a TV is an essential tool for helping adults unwind, keeping the kids entertained, and facilitating cozy movie nights.
 The problem is, it’s not the prettiest piece of interior decor – when switched off, it’s essentially a large black rectangle.
-Here, we showcase our favorite living room ideas that cater beautifully to TVs.
+Here, we showcase our favorite living room ideas and small living room TV ideas that cater beautifully to TVs.